meom-group/jaxparrow/notebooks/convergence/convergence.md

 ## Open questions

-These first observations lead us to believe that the optimization problem is probably not "smooth", and that several solutions exist.
+These first observations lead us to believe that the optimization problem is probably not regular, and that several solutions exist.
 We think that it could be related to physical unstable conditions resulting in the absence of mathematical solutions to Equation {eq}`cyclogeostrophic_balance` (as exhibited in Equation {eq}`gradient_wind_sol`).
-Our questions at this point could be formulated as:
-- are there optimization strategies that could account for these irregularities?
-  - optimizing on subparts of the domain, masking areas with highly negative geostrophic vorticities, ...
-- are there theoretical properties of the optimizers explaining our observations?
-- how sensitive the solution is to the initial guess (that is geostrophic velocities)?
+This leads us to question if:
+- some mathematical conditions on the solution could by found?
+- the solution could be less dependent on the optimizer with some regularization of the loss function?

 +++